pymc-devs/pymc/docs/source/contributing/developer_guide.md

 $$

 A call to a {class}`~pymc.Distribution` constructor as shown above returns an PyTensor {class}`~pytensor.tensor.TensorVariable`, which is a symbolic representation of the model variable and the graph of inputs it depends on.
-Under the hood, the variables are created through the {meth}`~pymc.Distribution.dist` API, which calls the {class}`~pytensor.tensor.random.basic.RandomVariable` {class}`~pytensor.graph.op.Op` corresponding to the distribution.
+Under the hood, the variables are created through the {meth}`~pymc.Distribution.dist` API, which calls the {class}`~pytensor.tensor.random.basic.RandomVariable` class, which is a PyTensor {class}`~pytensor.graph.op.Op` corresponding to the specified distribution.

-At a high level of abstraction, the idea behind ``RandomVariable`` ``Op``s is to create symbolic variables (``TensorVariable``s) that can be associated with the properties of a probability distribution.
+At a high level of abstraction, the idea behind the ``RandomVariable`` ``Op`` is to create a symbolic variable (``TensorVariable``) that can be associated with the properties of a probability distribution.
-For example, the ``RandomVariable`` ``Op`` which becomes part of the symbolic computation graph is associated with the random number generators or probability mass/density functions of the distribution.
+For example, the ``RandomVariable`` ``Op`` that is part of the symbolic computation graph is associated with a random number generator and a probability mass/density function corresponding to the distribution.

 In the example above, where the ``TensorVariable`` ``z`` is created to be {math}`\text{Normal}(0, 5)` random variable, we can get a handle on the corresponding ``RandomVariable`` ``Op`` instance: